Mo-kw/Image-Colorization-Using-U-Net-Architecture/README.md

 3. Train the model with provided code
 4. Visualize predictions

+## 📓 Google Colab Notebook

+The full implementation, including data loading, model definition, training loop, and visualization, is available in the [Google Colab Notebook here](https://github.com/Mo-kw/Image-Colorization-Using-U-Net-Architecture/blob/main/Image_Colorization_Using_U_Net_Architecture.ipynb).

 ---

-> 🔍 **Note**: Make sure to update paths according to your environment when running locally or on Colab.
+> 🔍 **Note**: Make sure to update file paths according to your local environment or Google Colab when running the notebook.

 ## 📜 License

 This project is open source and available under the [MIT License](LICENSE).